Boosting the Power of Kernel Two-Sample Tests: Asymptotic Null Distribution

 \section{Asymptotic Null Distribution}

-In this section we derive the limiting distribution of the vector of MMD estimates \eqref{eq:Kvector} under $H_0$ and, consequently, that of the proposed statistic $T_{m, n}$.
-In Section \ref{sec:stochasticintegral} we recall the definition and basic properties of multiple Weiner-It\^{o} stochastic integrals as presented in It\^{o} \citep{stochasticintegral}.
-Using this framework, we derive the joint asymptotic null distribution of \eqref{eq:Kvector} in Section \ref{sec:distributionjointH0}.
+In this section we derive the limiting distribution of the vector of MMD estimates \eqref{eq:Kvector} under $H_0$ and, consequently, that of the proposed statistic $T_{m, n}$, using the framework of multiple Weiner-It\^{o} stochastic integrals.
+(We recall the definition and basic properties of multiple Weiner-It\^{o} stochastic integrals in Appendix \ref{sec:stochasticintegral} of the supplementary material.)